 Beyond Unreasonable Doubt

 Descartes feels uncomfortable with his self-inflicted doubt about the existence of the world.
-He feels like he has ‘fallen into a deep whirlpool’, tumbling him around so that he can neither stand on the bottom nor swim on the top’.3 He is seeking an Archimedian point, something which he can believe to be true even beyond unreasonable doubt.
+He feels like he has ‘fallen into a deep whirlpool’, tumbling him around so that he can neither stand on the bottom nor swim on the top’.3 He is seeking an Archimedean point, something which he can believe to be true even beyond unreasonable doubt.
 He finds this foundation of knowledge in the dictum cogito ergo sum.
-He has expressed this idea in several different ways in his writings, this famous formulation comes from Descartes’ Discourse on method.4
+He has expressed this idea in several different ways in his writings; this famous formulation comes from Descartes’ Discourse on method.4

 At first glance the expression ‘cogito ergo sum’ appears to be an inference because ergo is the mark of an argument, where sum (I am) follows from cogito (I think).
 Descartes however denied that it is to be interpreted as an inference but he argues that the sum follows as a direct intuition from cogito.5 The difference between the two interpretations is that where the Cogito is interpreted as an inference there is movement from the premise to the conclusion, whereas when it is interpreted as an intuition, cogito and sum follow immediate from each other, there is no movement of thought.6